Azure/c-util/devdoc/watchdog.md

-`bs_watchdog` requirements
+`watchdog` requirements
 ================

 ## Overview

-`bs_watchdog` is a module that can start a watchdog timer that will alert a callback when it expires if it has not been stopped by then.
+`watchdog` is a module that can start a watchdog timer that will alert a callback when it expires if it has not been stopped by then.

 This may be used to detect code that is stuck in a long-running operation.